EDWARD WHEATLEY 1882–1916

 Buried at Salonika (Lembet Road) Military Cemetery, Salonika, Greece.
 Grave reference 446.

 He is not commemorated on Radcliffe on Trent Memorial or on Holme Pierrepont Memorial.

 Age eight, at school living with father Henry 49, a blacksmith, mother Mary Ann, 43, and seven siblings: sisters Ellen 19 (no occupation), Emma 13, Alice 6, both at school and Ethel 4, brothers Frederick 17, a blacksmith’s apprentice, Thomas 15, employed as a farm labourer and Albert 10, at school.
-The family were living at Holme Lane, Holme Pierrepont.
+The family was living on Holme Lane, Holme Pierrepont.

-Edward Wheatley’s occupation was motor driver, domestic servant.
-He was either in service at or visiting the home of George Vere Monckton–Arundell, 8th Viscount Galway (1882-1943), Serlby Hall, Bawtry, Nottinghamshire.
+His occupation in the census was given as motor driver, domestic servant and address was Serlby Hall, Bawtry, Nottinghamshire, the home of George Vere Monckton–Arundell, 8th Viscount Galway (1882-1943),.
 The house had 45 rooms.

 Service number: M2/082061